 What Are Fibroids?
 Everything You Need to Know

-Talk about relatable: Many people are unfamiliar with fibroids until they receive a diagnosis—in part because these benign tumours aren’t exactly a hot topic of conversation at brunch (“Wanna split the French toast sticks and discuss uterine health?”).
+Talk about relatable: Many people are unfamiliar with fibroids until they receive a diagnosis—in part because these benign tumors aren’t exactly a hot topic of conversation at brunch (“Wanna split the French toast sticks and discuss uterine health?”).
 That doesn’t mean fibroids are an obscure occurrence.
 In fact, one study involving more than 1,300 women found that 70–80% of subjects developed fibroids by age 50.
 Read on for a science-backed guide to managing fibroids, plus more from Peartree, a WW Partner, on the everyday strategies she uses to support her health.

 What are fibroids?

-Found in and around the muscular wall of the uterus, fibroids are generally described as noncancerous tumours that range in size from that of an apple seed to a grapefruit.
-“Fibroids happen when muscle fibres bunch up and form into solid clumps,” says Adeeti Gupta, MD, a board-certified OB-GYN and the founder of Walk In GYN Care.
+Found in and around the muscular wall of the uterus, fibroids are generally described as noncancerous tumors that range in size from that of an apple seed to a grapefruit.
+“Fibroids happen when muscle fibers bunch up and form into solid clumps,” says Adeeti Gupta, MD, a board-certified OB-GYN and the founder of Walk In GYN Care.
 Also known as leiomyoma or just myoma, fibroids can appear alone or in clusters.

-While the word “tumour” can be unsettling, keep this in mind: Fibroids are almost always benign, and there’s no evidence that benign fibroids can morph into cancer.
+While the word “tumor” can be unsettling, keep this in mind: Fibroids are almost always benign, and there’s no evidence that benign fibroids can morph into cancer.
 In rare cases, cancerous fibroids can occur with a form of cancer known as leiomyosarcoma.
 Even so, benign fibroids outnumber cancerous fibroids 1,000 to 1.

 Fibroids are most likely to develop in a person’s 40s and/or early 50s, but that’s definitely not a hard-and-fast rule.
 Mirroring the experiences of many other Black women, Peartree notes that she was diagnosed in her mid-20s.
 We’ll explore risk factors more in a moment.